 Dive in, the water is cold.
 Dive in, the water is warm.
 These are the titles of the works above.
 I am curious about the sheer solidity of these pensive forms.
 And I am curious about the evolving luminosity of these elements, the sudden contrast between dark and light.
 I am curious about the deep pigments that reside here in these sullen slabs of paint.
 I am a curious man.
 I think that is why I paint.
 You never know what the paint will do.

 As a child, I never knew what art was, let alone what it could be.
 I grew up in Prince Edward Island, a dreary isolated island on the east coast of Canada.
-There was no art in the schools, and the only art I ever saw were those dreary landscapes on everybody’s walls that seemed to be compulsory.
+There was no art in the schools, and the only art I ever saw were those dreary landscapes on everybodyās walls that seemed to be compulsory.
 Art absolutely bored me.

-What a shock when I left at 17 to bicycle around Europe and stopped into my first art museum — the Rijksmuseum in Amsterdam.
+What a shock when I left at 17 to bicycle around Europe and stopped into my first art museum ā the Rijksmuseum in Amsterdam.
 Van Gogh absolutely blew my mind.
-I couldn’t believe the vivid colors, the bold strokes of the paintbrush.
-That was the beginning of my addiction to art, although I never thought I could be one of those artists.
+I couldnāt believe the vivid colors, the bold strokes of the paintbrush.
+And then I saw a few paintings by Matisse, and that was the beginning of my addiction to art, although I never thought I could be one of those artists.
 I was too intimidated by their skill, yet I have to admit that a secret desire to create great works of art had lodged itself in my developing brain.

 Before enlightenment, chop wood and carry water.
 Acrylic on canvas, 24" x 36 ".